Tr1pl3x/Random-Quote-Generator-/README.md

 # Random Quote Generator
 Languages: HTML, CSS, Javascript

 This is a basic random quote generator website that shows random quotes by various people.
-Basic functions as implemented are refreshing to get new quotes and copying the generated quote by the copy text button;
+Basic functions as implemented are refreshing to get new quotes and copying the generated quote by the copy text button.

+Update (May 31st):
+A new button is added in the website to toggle dark mode and light mode.
+The website will initally load in light mode and switched when the button is triggered.

 ### Further Developoment
-- Dark Mode
 - Deploying as static web (using AWS)
 - Adding pages for credit/acknowledgement
 - random background images comes with quotes